-In order to meet our objectives, several tracks are offered in French, Mandarin and Spanish.
-Two of them are designed for students who begin their study of foreign language in the seventh grade and continue in the ninth.
+In order to meet our objectives, several tracks are offered in Spanish and French.
+Two of them are designed for students who begin their study of world language in the seventh grade and continue in the ninth.
 These students are evaluated in the eighth grade and are placed in the honors program or in the regular program which continues through level five.
 Another track begins language in the ninth grade.
 This short sequence track is comprised of three kinds of students: Those who come from another school system in which language was not taught in the middle school; those who have middle school language experience but have not been advised to start over; and those who are taking a second language in the high school.
-Currently the complete short sequence track is available only in Spanish.
+Currently the complete short sequence track is available only in Spanish.Approaches to Teaching

-As a department, we strongly feel that there is no absolute way of teaching a world language.
-Many approaches have surfaced through the years and with each there have been successes and failures.
+As a department, we strongly feel that there is no absolute way of teaching a world language but rather use a variety of approaches.
 It is our conviction that all teachers must use their own talents and resources to their fullest by developing their unique style.
 Teachers must feel free to try new methods and are encouraged to seek professional development.
 We also believe in an immersion approach using 100% target language in the classroom.
 In conclusion, all teachers have a unique style which should be cultivated and adapted to meet the needs of all their students.As students approach scheduling time, here is a preview of the languages offered in the World Language Department at the High School.